 Our senior management team is comprised of veteran leaders with strong backgrounds in their respective disciplines.
-As a result of extensive public company experience, our senior management team has over 100 years of combined experience in managing telecommunications operations, consummating mergers and acquisitions and accessing both debt and equity capital markets to fund growth and maintain a flexible capital structure.
+Our senior management team has extensive experience managing telecommunications operations, consummating mergers and acquisitions and accessing both debt and equity capital markets to fund growth and maintain a flexible capital structure.